 Read more about cerebral palsy.

-Friedreich’s ataxia is a rare genetic condition that affects around one in every 25,000 people in England.
+Friedreich's ataxia is a rare genetic condition that affects around 1 in every 25,000 people in England.
 It is caused by a mutation in a gene known as the GAA gene.

-The mutation results in the body not producing enough frataxin which is a protein.
+The mutation results in the body not producing enough of the protein frataxin.
 Frataxin is thought to play a role in the regulation of iron levels inside nerve cells.

-Many people with Friedreich’s ataxia experience a gradual increase of paralysis in their legs.
-They will eventually need to use a wheelchair or some other type of mobility aid.
+Many people with Friedreich's ataxia experience a gradual increase of paralysis in their legs.
+They will eventually need to use a wheelchair or another type of mobility aid.

 Guillain-Barré syndrome is a rare and poorly understood condition caused by peripheral nervous system damage.
 The peripheral nervous system is the network of nerves that controls the body's senses and movements.

 In Guillain-Barré syndrome, the body's immune system attacks the nerves of the peripheral nervous system, which causes them to become inflamed.

 This nerve damage results in a tingly, numb sensation in the arms and legs, which can eventually lead to temporary paralysis of the arms, legs and face.

 Most people with Guillain-Barré syndrome make a full recovery in a few weeks or months and do not experience any other associated problems.